-Guest blog an entry by Daniel Tenge-Nottingham, Marketing Intern at CSOFT
+Guest blog: An entry on localization in India by Daniel Tenge-Nottingham, Marketing Intern at CSOFT

 Given all the media regarding India in recent times, it is always interesting to come across a skeptical opinion questioning the notion of whether or not this “BRIC” (Brazil, Russia, India and China) country has become a more significant global stakeholder than ever before.

 Just by comparing 20th-century India to 21st-century India, we can argue to a large extent that yes, India is rising rapidly in the global market.
 It is an understatement to say that India’s economic, social, and political reforms have been through a remarkable and dramatic transformation.
 What was once a third-world country just beginning to develop its economy to compete in the global market about three decades ago, has today transformed into the world’s fifth largest economy in terms of GDP, and only second to the United States in terms of its network of paved highways.

 Today, it holds claim to being the world’s largest producer of milk and among the top five producers of sugar, cotton, tea, coffee, spice, rubber, silk, and fish.
 India’s role as one of the major (economic) forces in the world is all but guaranteed.
 It is no longer a question of whether India is going to play a major role in world economic and political arenas; it is only a question of what role India will play.
 Today’s post will highlight some of the main drivers that we can attribute to this awoken titan’s rise.